abendo/eyden-tracer-04/README.md

 **Name:** .......
 ## Problem 1
 ### Sphere Solid (Points 25)
-In this assignment we will continue working with _compound obkects_: solids.
+In this assignment we will continue working with _compound objects_: solids.
 1. Fork the current repository.
 2. Modify the README.md file in your fork and put your name above.
 3. Have a look at the new classes ```CSolidQuad``` and ```CSolidCone```.
 Study how a quadrilateral and a cone may be constructed from triangles.